3 Bayesian Generalised Linear Models (GLMs)

 London LSOA 2015 data.csv

-We will need to load the following packages from previous practicals:
+We will need to load the following packages for this practical:

 rstan